 Ask your doctor to show you on this picture where your cancer is found.

-They are not treated the same way.
-Your doctor can tell you more about the type you have.
+The treatment is different for each type.
+Your doctor can tell you more about which type you have.

 Here, we cover only non-small cell lung cancer.
-Call us or go to www.cancer.org to learn about small cell lung cancer.
+Call us at 800-227-2345 or read If You Have Small Cell Lung Cancer to learn about small cell lung cancer.

 The doctor asks you questions about your health and does a physical exam.
 If signs are pointing to lung cancer, more tests will be done.